310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 </div>

 ## Translation Notes
-[^1]: In Japan, sports-related activities/teams have a hierarchical system.
+[^1]: In Japan, sports teams have a hierarchical system.
 For example, you should never criticize your seniors or even the best players of the team.
+[^2]: This is a reference to [High and Low](https://ensemble-stars.fandom.com/wiki/High_and_Low).